leberhartphillips/Ceuta_OPEN/README.md

-# Ceuta OPEN
+# CeutaOPEN
 ## An open access database of snowy plover breeding ecology
+### Version 1.0.0 - November 9, 2019
 #### Luke J. Eberhart-Phillips, Medardo Cruz-López, and Clemens Küpper

-In this repository you can find all the raw data we have collected from >1,300 individually marked snowy plovers (_Charadrius nivosus_) monitored between 2006 and 2012 at [Bahía de Ceuta](https://www.google.com/maps/@23.9197739,-106.9668912,2358m/data=!3m1!1e3 "Google Map Satellite") – an important breeding site in western Mexico.
+In this repository you can find all the raw data we have collected from 1,598 individually marked snowy plovers (_Charadrius nivosus_) monitored between 2006 and 2016 at [Bahía de Ceuta](https://www.google.com/maps/@23.9197739,-106.9668912,2358m/data=!3m1!1e3 "Google Map Satellite") – an important breeding site in western Mexico.

-[**`Ceuta_OPEN.sqlite`**](https://github.com/leberhartphillips/Ceuta_OPEN/blob/master/Ceuta_OPEN.sqlite "Ceuta OPEN data") contains the SQL (Structured Query Language) database of the following 5 tables:
+[**`Ceuta_OPEN_v1.sqlite`**](https://github.com/leberhartphillips/Ceuta_OPEN/blob/master/Ceuta_OPEN.sqlite "Ceuta OPEN data") contains the SQL (Structured Query Language) database of the following 5 tables (please click the black arrows to see column definitions):

   <details>
   <summary>A. <b><code>Nests</code></b> – a table of all nests found and monitored.</summary>